tim-hardcastle/Pipefish/README.md

 - `hub snap record` : I want to be able to replay this and see how the output changes as I change the script and/or data
 - `hub snap discard` : I don’t need this

 All the tests classed good or bad associated with a script will be run by `hub test <script filename>`.
-As an example, try running `hub test examples/testall.ch: Charm will run the associated test in the tst folder and hopefully confirm that the interpreter hasn’t regressed since I wrote this bit of the manual`.
+As an example, try running `hub test examples/testall.ch`: Charm will run the associated test in the tst folder and hopefully confirm that the interpreter hasn’t regressed since I wrote this bit of the manual.

 To run a test classed as record, use `hub replay <test filename>`.